 If you consider yourself a master at numbers, balancing your checkbook, maintaining a budget, or you simply enjoy mathematics, you might want to consider a career as an accountant.

 What is the role of an accountant?
-Typically, an accountant takes care of the financial operations of a business, organization, franchise or company; this could include among other duties collection and maintaining accuracy so everything within the business runs efficiently.
+Typically, an accountant takes care of the financial operations of a business, organization, franchise or company; this could include, among other duties, collection of financial documents and reports and maintaining accuracy in data entry so that everything on the accounting side of the business runs efficiently.

-Many consider accounting an important part of any business for several reasons including that the US Government requires reporting all financial data to the IRS for taxes.
-This is important because the dollar amounts for income and expenses reported by a firm, business, organization and the like, also must be accurate and in sync with the firm’s records.
+Many consider accounting an important part of any business for a number of reasons, including that the US Government requires reporting all financial data to the IRS for taxes and some info must be reported to the US Securities and Exchange Commission (SEC).
+This is important because the financial report for income and expenses reported by a firm, business, organization and the like, also must be accurate and in sync with the content of corporate records.

-Landing a job as an accountant can be a fulfilling career path and perhaps one that could last years since there is room for advancement.
+Landing a job as an accountant can be a fulfilling career path and perhaps one that could last years, or your entire career, since there is so much room for advancement for accounting professionals.

 Most individuals who become accountants work full time; in 2016 about 1 in 5 worked more than 40 hours per week.
 According to the U.S. Bureau of Labor Statistics, Employment Projections program in 2016, there were 1,397,700 accountants.